 Sebastian Brajkovic is widely celebrated for his sophisticated and subtle furniture that subverts design conventions and creates elegantly distorted containers through which to relay complex ideas.

-His current show at David Gill Gallery London “The Occidental Artisan” is anchored by a group of benches and chairs whose iconoclastic, anthropomorphic forms are juxtaposed with a restrained, 18th century aesthetic.
+His series are often anchored by benches and chairs whose iconoclastic, anthropomorphic forms are juxtaposed with a restrained, 18th century aesthetic.

 Brajkovic conceives of the seat and the sitter as two bodies interacting, each a reflection of the other.
 ‘I see the chair as a human shape that holds us,’ he says; ‘I look at a bench and ask, how does it move, where does it turn or twist at the waist?’